VAD-GS: Visibility-Aware Densification for 3D Gaussian Splatting in Dynamic Urban Scenes: Methodology

 \subsection{Loss Function}

 We optimize the model by minimizing a weighted sum of four loss terms, as expressed as follows:

-where $\mathcal{L}_{\text{color}}$ quantifies the discrepancy between rendered and observed images, $\mathcal{L}_{\text{normal}}$ quantifies the angular deviations between the rendered surface normals and those obtained via patch matching, and $\mathcal{L}_{\text{hard}}$ and $\mathcal{L}_{\text{soft}}$ quantify depth errors under hard and soft Gaussian opacity settings, respectively.
-The weights $\lambda_\text{normal}$, $\lambda_\text{hard}$, and $\lambda_\text{soft}$, which control the three geometric losses, are also set following the studies \cite{yan2024street}.
+where $\mathcal{L}_{\text{color}}$ quantifies the discrepancy between rendered and observed images, $\mathcal{L}_{\text{normal}}$ quantifies the angular deviations between the rendered surface normals and those obtained via patch matching, and $\mathcal{L}_{\text{hard}}$ and $\mathcal{L}_{\text{soft}}$ measure depth errors using fixed and learned Gaussian opacities, respectively.
 By incorporating our visibility-aware Gaussian densification strategy, the optimization of \eqref{eq.loss} achieves superior geometric reconstruction performance in complex dynamic urban settings.